microsoft/TypeScript-wiki/Performance.md

 For this reason, some build tools can run type-checking in a concurrent process without blocking emit.
 While this means that invalid code can run before TypeScript reports an error in the tool, you'll often see errors in your editor first, and you won't be blocked for as long from running working code.

-An example of this in action is Webpack's `fork-ts-checker` plugin.
+An example of this in action is the [`fork-ts-checker-webpack-plugin`](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin) plugin for Webpack, or [awesome-typescript-loader](https://github.com/s-panferov/awesome-typescript-loader) which also sometimes does this.

 ## Isolated File Emit